ggeorgovassilis/linuxscripts/README.md

 Example script from [here](http://larsmichelsen.com/open-source/german-umlauts-on-us-keyboard-in-x-ubuntu-10-04/) that adds some special characters for European languages to an US keyboard mapping.

-## switch the tp-link hs100 wlan smart plug on/off
+## control the tp-link hs100 and hs110 wlan smart plug

-Script to connect over TCP/IP to an hs100 smart plug and switch it on and off.
+Script to connect over TCP/IP to an hs100/hs110 smart plug, switch it on and off and query status information.
 You'll need the IP address and port (was 9999 in my tests) and a command, e.g.:

 Switch plug on:
 ```sh